Creating an Adjustment

 2. Galileo performs preliminary checks.
 Failures return the status codes shown in the diagram.
 Consult Create Adjustment status codes in this guide for next steps.

-7. If there are sufficient funds, Galileo moves funds out of the account, returns status: 0 and sends the BADJ: adj event.
+• If debitCreditIndicator is set to D, Galileo checks whether there are sufficient funds in the account.
+If there are sufficient funds, Galileo moves funds out of the account, returns status_code: 0 and sends the BADJ: adj event.

 If there are not sufficient funds, Galileo performs the following checks: